eduardoliv/Dijkstra_Algorithm/README.md

 ## File format
 * This program requires two files (.txt, .csv, ...)
     * The first file must contain 11 columns, separated by comma (without spaces).
 Columns are: "city,city_ascii,lat,lng,country,iso2,iso3,admin_name,capital,population,id" and must provide information about the cities.
 (You can use the worldcities.csv file, included here!)
     * The second file must provide the connections between cities, each city ID and the distance/cost.
 Must contain 5 columns, separated by comma (without spaces).
-"ID,city_origin,ID,city_destination_distance_km".
+"ID_origin,city_origin,ID_destination,city_destination,distance_km".
 (You can use the cidadesPT.txt file, included here!)

 ## Compilation
 * Compile via Linux make command